martyzz1/django-heroku-drf-jwt-waitress-whitenoise-social-auth-skeleton/README.md

 * django-rest-framework
 * waitress webserver (not gunicorn)
 * whitenoise for static files
-* django-allauth for Social Authentication
+* python-social-auth for Social Authentication
 * django-rest-framework-jwt
 * django-configurations